Makataui/PathWay/README.md

 ### 0.7 HL7 Conversion / Mapping

+### 0.8 Mapping Other Clinical Data And Imaging

+### 0.9 Dealing With Challenges of IMR, specifically in Digital Pathology

 ## 1. About - Tech Stack and Open Source Libraries

 **FastAPI boilerplate** creates an extendable async API using FastAPI, Pydantic V2, SQLAlchemy 2.0 and PostgreSQL: